logzio/documentation/docs/user-guide/observability/faq.md

 ### What is Observability IQ Assistant?

 Observability IQ Assistant (IQ) is Logz.io's chat-driven, AI-enhanced platform, enabling active dialogue with your data.
-You can access it from your Explore, App 360, and Kubernetes dashboards, where you can transition from merely observing data to actively acquiring immediate insights on your metrics, identifying anomalies, discerning trends, and assessing the well-being of your ecosystem in real-time.
+You can access it from your **[Explore](https://app.logz.io/#/dashboard/explore)**, **[Kubernetes 360](https://app.logz.io/#/dashboard/observability/k8s360)**, and **[App 360](https://app.logz.io/#/dashboard/spm/services/table)** dashboards, where you can transition from merely observing data to actively acquiring immediate insights on your metrics, identifying anomalies, discerning trends, and assessing the well-being of your ecosystem in real-time.

 ### What kind of information can I get from the Observability IQ Assistant?